peak-gao/code-notes/JavaScript/js-basics-notes.md

 Because arrays are special objects (as `typeof` implies), they can also have properties, including the automatically updated `length` property.

 You theoretically could use an array as a normal object with your own named properties, or you could use an `object` but only give it numeric properties (`0`, `1`, etc.) similar to an array
     - However, this would generally be considered improper usage of the respective types

-The best and most natural approach is to use arrays for numerically positioned values and use `object`s for named properties.
+    - The best and most natural approach is to use arrays for numerically positioned values and use `object`s for named properties

 #### Functions